cmpilato/worship-music/I_Will_Sing_to_You/README.md

 My heart is sure, O God.
 I am secure, O God.
-With everything my soul will sing to
+With everything my soul will sing to You.
-You.
 I will awaken the dawn.

 Great are you, Lord; higher than heavens.
 Your faithfulness fills the skies.
 Be exalted, O Lord, above all the heavens
 And let Your glory rise!

+You are a given, O God.
+You will deliver, O God.
+Salvation You bring, so my soul will sing to You.
+I will awaken the dawn.

+Great are you, Lord; higher than heavens.
+Your faithfulness fills the skies.
+Be exalted, O Lord, above all the heavens
+And let Your glory rise!

 I will sing to You.
 I will sing to You.
 I will praise You, O God, before the world!

 ## Notes

 Lyrics for this song were adapted from Psalm 108.
+Second verse added August 11, 2021.

 ## Copyright/License